 I want to give you just a couple of examples of what this looks like in my life and how I am encouraged by the Spirit of God to position myself for the days ahead.

-I believe each one of us will be challenged in our own way by the Spirit of the LORD to move toward this ever-increasing place in God, however if you are struggling and in need of a starting place, this may help you.
+I believe each one of us will be challenged in our own way by the Spirit of The LORD to move toward this ever-increasing place in God, however if you are struggling and in need a starting place, this may help you.

 He said, “Who do you say that I AM to you today?”

 As I thought about this question, I realized that as I faced each day with its new challenges, I had the opportunity of seeing different facets and varying degrees of The LORD’s involvement in my life based upon the need of the moment.